• Skip to primary navigation

 • Learn Spanish

-Travel Tips Last Updated · Sep 1st, 2023 · Daniel James
+Travel Guides Last Updated · Oct 1st, 2025 · Daniel James

-In this article, I’ll show you what I learned after finding free activities in Mexico City when I was backpacking on a tight travel budget.
+In this guide, I’ll show you what I learned after finding free activities in Mexico City back when I was backpacking on a tight travel budget.

 If you have ever wondered what Mexico City is known for, I’m about to give you a slice of what the city has to offer without spending a cent.

-After reading this useful travel guide, you’ll know what to see in Mexico City for free and be more than ready to start exploring.
+After reading this helpful travel guide, you’ll have a list of the best free things to do in Mexico City and be fully prepared to start exploring.

 • Free Things to do in Mexico City

-Like many other cities in Latin America, one of the best free things to do is to walk around and get yourself acquainted with the city.
+Like many other cities in Latin America, one of the best free things to do is to just wander around and get yourself acquainted with the city.

-I spent 5 days in Mexico City with a local exploring both free and paid things to do.
-Lets look below at the things I suggest you do for free.
+I spent five days here with a local exploring both free and paid things to do.
+So, let’s look below at the things I suggest you to do for free.

 There is no better place to do this than the historic center of Mexico City which is on many other lists of top things to do in Mexico City.